open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/managedclusterset.md

 ## A glance at the "ManagedClusterSet" API

-The `ManagedClusterSet` is a vanilla Kubernetes custom resource which can be checked by the command `kubectl describe managedclusterset`:
+The `ManagedClusterSet` is a vanilla Kubernetes custom resource which can be checked by the command `kubectl get managedclusterset -oyaml`:

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta2